mflaxman/blind-xpub/README.md

 ### Generate 2 Seed Phrases
 Let’s assume that seed phrase A is held by (and generated by) me and seed B is held by (and generated by) a trusted-minimized third party (e.g. a lawyer, accountant, heir, close friend, "uncle Jim" bitcoiner, collaborative custody service, etc).

-If you didn't know, the below [are valid seed phrases](https://twitter.com/mflaxman/status/1386833296668102659) (though highly insecure).

 #### Seed Phrase A
 ```